kisswiki/kisswiki/src/languages/zig/mind_map_like.md

         - const two: i32 = 1 + 1;
     - var
     - undefined
+      - var
+        - a: i32 = undefined; x = 1;
+      - coerced
+        - to any type
+        - after coerce, cannot detect that value is undefined
   - assert and error
     - assert
     - error